ningzesun1993/ningze-sun-ada-homework-1/README.md

 ningze_sun_hw1.RMD, the RMD files for html files

+redo_python.ipynb: double check it in python to make sure it is correct

 ## requirement and library

 In this homework, I used readr for reading the txt files and stringr for split and replacement in the database and hash library to achieve a similar hash function.